ArcInstitute/Lizard-Wizard/README.md

 ### Pipeline conda environments

-The pipeline uses conda environment to manage dependencies.
+The pipeline uses conda environments to manage dependencies.
 Nextflow will automatically create the environments as long as `mamba` is installed.

 **Note:** it can take a while to create the environments, even with `mamba`.